-Employees or students who feel they have been discriminated against should notify a member of the administration as appropriate.
+Students who feel they have been discriminated against should notify a member of the administration as appropriate.
 The representative of administration will thoroughly discuss the basis of the complaint with the employee or student and seek informal resolution within 30 days.